krijt/siemcraft_web/README.md

 ```

 The stack publishes HTTP on 80 and HTTPS on 5443.
 Update `LETSENCRYPT_EMAIL` in `docker-compose.yml` before deploying.
 On first start you’ll see a self-signed cert until Let’s Encrypt issuance succeeds, after which certs are swapped and nginx reloads.
 Renewals run nightly via cron.

+Place any files you want downloadable in `./downloads`; they’ll be reachable at `/download/filename` and listed at `/download/`.